Opinion | The plan to ‘Trump-proof’ 2024 gets a big boost — from Donald Trump

 So, now that Manchin has revealed the bipartisan group’s focus, everything Trump is doing further strengthens the case for it.

-Meanwhile, this case is also being reinforced by revelations emanating from the Jan.
+At the same time, this case is also being reinforced by revelations emanating from the Jan.
 6 select committee.
-We’ve learned that more people around Trump were involved in this effort to get sham electors than previously known.
+We’ve learned that more people around Trump were involved in this effort to get sham electors appointed than previously known.

 We’ve also learned that their efforts to use the Justice Department and other government agencies to manufacture the pretext for exploiting the ECA’s ambiguities were more extensive than we thought.
 The Jan.
 6 committee is fleshing out that full picture, and committee members have explicitly declared that one purpose of such investigative efforts is to inform how to fix the ECA.